yung-wolf/alx-low_level_programming/0x08-recursion/README.md

 1. Function to print a string in reverse.
 2. Function to return the len of string.
 3. Function to return the factorial of num.
+4. Function to return the value of num x raised to the power of num y.